-Our current and prospective clients, which primarily consist of credit bureaus, credit card processors, state and federally chartered banks, savings and loan associations, credit unions, consumer finance companies and other consumer lenders, as well as customers in the industries that we may target in the future, operate in markets that are subject to extensive and complex federal and state regulations.
+Our current and prospective clients, which primarily consist of credit bureaus, credit card processors, state and federally chartered banks, savings and loan associations, credit unions, consumer finance companies, other consumer lenders and insurers, as well as customers in the industries that we may target in the future, operate in markets that are subject to extensive and complex federal and state regulations.
 While we may not be directly subject to such regulations, our products and services must be designed to work within the extensive and evolving regulatory constraints in which our clients operate and to meet our client expectations with respect to handling data in conformity with applicable data protection laws.
 These constraints include federal and state truth-in-lending disclosure rules, state usury laws, the Equal Credit Opportunity Act, the Fair Credit Reporting Act, the Community Reinvestment Act and the Financial Services Modernization Act of 1999.

-In September 1997, amendments to the federal Fair Credit Reporting Act became law that expressly permit the use of credit bureau data to prescreen consumers for offers of credit and insurance and allows affiliated companies to share consumer information with each other subject to certain conditions.
+In September 1997, amendments to the federal Fair Credit Reporting Act became law that expressly permits the use of credit bureau data to prescreen consumers for offers of credit and insurance and allows affiliated companies to share consumer information with each other subject to certain conditions.
 These amendments impose a seven-year moratorium on new state legislation on certain issues; however, score disclosure regulation by states is not pre-empted under this legislation and the states remain free to regulate the use of credit bureau data in connection with insurance underwriting.

 On September 30, 2000, the Score Disclosure Statute was signed into law in California and is the first legislation to require the disclosure of credit risk scores.
-The Score Disclosure Statute becomes effective July 1, 2001, and imposes significant new requirements on credit reporting agencies and residential mortgage creditors and brokers to disclose credit risk scores.
+The Score Disclosure Statute became effective July 1, 2001, and imposes significant new requirements on credit reporting agencies and residential mortgage creditors and brokers to disclose credit risk scores.
 In addition, there is a federal score disclosure bill pending, and other states may follow California's lead and pass score disclosure legislation.
-In September 2000, we initiated the FICO Guide(TM) service which delivers to lenders and brokers a personalized explanation of the factors considered in a given consumer's FICO(R) score, and suggestions on how to improve the score over time.
-In March 2001, we launched, with Equifax, ScorePower(TM), an online score delivery service to consumers that delivers our FICO(TM) credit risk score, with an explanation of the score, how it is derived, and steps consumers can take to actively maintain or improve their score over time.
+In March 2001, we launched, with Equifax, ScorePower(TM), an online score delivery service to consumers that delivers our FICO(R) credit risk score, with an explanation of the score, how it is derived, and steps consumers can take to actively maintain or improve their score over time.

 We believe enacted or proposed state regulation of the insurance industry has had some detrimental impact on our efforts to sell insurance risk scores through credit reporting agencies.
-Examples of recent legislation include legislation pending in Missouri that would prohibit sole use of credit information in the issuance, renewal, and cancellation of policies covering private passenger automobiles and a Connecticut law that will not allow use of credit inquiries in a model used in insurance underwriting.
+For example, in California there is a draft of proposed regulation which would, if adopted, prohibit use of any credit information in the issuance, renewal, and cancellation of policies covering private passenger automobiles.
+An example of proposed legislation includes a Connecticut bill that will not allow use of bankruptcies, foreclosures, and liens in a model used in insurance underwriting.